-Why is Smoking Bad for Your Mouth?
+Why Is Smoking Harmful to Your Mouth?

-2. Create significant risk of periodontal disease
+2. Increase the likelihood of periodontal disease

-4. Create gap between teeth and gum
+4. Make a space between the teeth and gums